Sustainability Demonstration Area

-Imagine an interactive garden, a forest path, an outdoor classroom, and a place to learn about permaculture and compost.
+Imagine an interactive garden, a forest path, an outdoor learning area, and a place to learn about permaculture and compost.
 All just steps away from your dorm, apartment, or home.
-This is Woodland Park.
+This is NMU's latest sustainability project.

 Project Objective: To develop an experiential learning forest and garden just steps from the heart of campus.

-Strategic Doing Project led by NMU’s Sustainability Advisory Council’s Strategy Team with the NMU Hoop House, Earth, Environmental, & Geographic Sciences Department; People, Culture, & Wellbeing; NMU Facilities; and SHINE.
+Strategic Doing Project led by NMU’s Sustainability Advisory Council’s Strategy Team with the NMU Hoop House; Center for Native American Studies; Earth, Environmental, & Geographical Sciences Department; NMU Food Pantry; People, Culture, & Wellbeing; NMU Facilities; and SHINE.

 Hoop-House